caiofeuser/caiofeuser/README.md

 ### 📝 About me
 Drawing from my background as a Mechanical Engineering undergraduate and my experience as a Software Developer, I am committed to exploring new opportunities and tackling challenges in this dynamic field.
 With practical experience in project management, agile methodologies, and developing APIs and responsive websites, I am constantly eager to learn and grow.
+I have an urge to work in a fast-paced and challenging environment with smart people.

 <br/>
 <br/>